tosifilippo/TicTacToe/README.md

-Second project from the Full Stack Javascript path from the Odin Project.
 I will be making a Tic Tac Toe game to play in the browser.
 My main goal will be to have as little global code as possible.